Does the Right to Life include the Right to Die in the Fundamental Right Article 21:

 In P. Rathinam vs. Union of India, the question arises that whether 309 of I.P.C is Constitutional or not.

-• It held that the right to life is not a right that is conferred by the State rather it is a right to which extent per se. it is not in the form of freedom of action rather it is in the form of per se existing right the interpretation that has been applied with respect to Art.19(1)(a) cannot be applied with respect to Art.
+- It held that the right to life is not a right that is conferred by the State rather it is a right to which extent per se. it is not in the form of freedom of action rather it is in the form of per se existing right the interpretation that has been applied to Art.19(1)(a) cannot be applied concerning Art.
 21.

 Landmark judgment related to passive euthanasia or mercy killing.